-Growing tomatillos in containers is surprisingly easy if you have sun, good potting soil, and an extra large pot.
-Tomatillos are not only tasty and make fabulous salsa, they are gorgeous and exotic looking.
-The flowers are a pretty yellow and when the tomatillo fruit first appears it looks like a tiny Chinese lantern - delicate and translucent.
+It's surprisingly easy to grow tomatillos in containers if you have sun, good potting soil, and an extra large pot.
+Tomatillos are not only tasty and make fabulous salsa, but they are also gorgeous and exotic looking.
+The flowers are a pretty yellow and when the tomatillo fruit first appears it looks like a tiny Chinese lantern: delicate and translucent.
 While tomatillos require similar care to tomatoes, they are much more forgiving.
-They are fairly drought and heat tolerant and are much less susceptible... to blights and fungus.
+They are fairly drought- and heat-tolerant and are much less susceptible to blights and fungus.

-Tomatillos are easy to start from seed, but if you live in a colder climate it is recommended that you start your seeds indoors about 4 weeks before the last frost.
-That way the seedlings will be ready to harden off and then plant when the weather gets to be at least 50 °F at night.
+Tomatillos are easy to start from seed, but if you live in a colder climate it is recommended that you start your seeds indoors about four weeks before the last frost.
+That way the seedlings will be ready to harden off and then plant when the weather gets to be at least 50 degrees Fahrenheit at night.

 Growing Conditions for Tomatillos

-You will want to plant your tomatillos in a spot that gets full sun -- at least six hours of direct sunlight a day.
-Also, these plants get big -- 4 to 5 feet tall-- so you'll need a fairly large area to grow them.
-It is also advised to stake or corral them, if you don't want them sprawling.
-I use the same kind of stakes I use for tomatoes.
-If you want to see how I make them, check out this video: DIY Tomato Cage.
+You will want to plant your tomatillos in a spot that gets at least six hours of direct sunlight a day.
+Also, these plants grow 4 to 5 feet tall so you'll need a fairly large area to grow them.
+It is also advised to stake or corral them if you don't want them sprawling.
+You can use the same kind of stakes you use for tomatoes.

 Tomatillos are large and vigorous plants so they need a lot of water.
-Make... sure to put them close to a water source or that your hose will reach your pots, otherwise you will carrying lots of water.
+Make sure to put them close to a water source or ensure that your hose will reach your pots, otherwise you will be carrying lots of water.

 If you are using a grow box, follow the directions for the addition of fertilizer.
-If you are using a conventional pot, mix a slow release fertilizer into the potting soil, following directions for quantity that you will find on the bag or box.
-I have found that tomatillos grow fine without additional fertilizer.
+If you are using a conventional pot, mix a slow release fertilizer into the potting soil, following directions on the bag or box.
+Tomatillos grow fine without additional fertilizer, however.